-Dmytro Angelovskyi / Shutterstock.com Tablets E-Waste See Alternatives Illegal in Garbage & Drains Dmytro Angelovskyi / Shutterstock.com Find out how to recycle e-waste Never Throw in the Trash Most electronic tablets are known to contain one or more of the following hazardous chemicals: lead, brominated flame retardants, and chlorine.
-Although these chemicals are only present in small amounts, hazardous chemicals do leach out of electronics sitting in landfills.
+Dmytro Angelovskyi / Shutterstock.com Tablets Alternative ways to recycle Illegal in Garbage & Drains E-Waste Dmytro Angelovskyi / Shutterstock.com Never Throw in the Garbage Electronic tablets are known to contain hazardous chemicals such as lead, brominated flame retardants and chlorine.
+When electronics are thrown away, these chemicals leach into the environment.
 Remove Personal Information Before donating or recycling a tablet, remove all sensitive and personal information from the device.
-Just deleting items won’t erase this information in its entirety: visit a local software store to pick up software to wipe the device completely.
+Deleting saved items won’t erase this information completely.
+Visit a local software store to pick up software to wipe the device entirely.
 Alternative Ways to Recycle Apple Store Gift Card Apple runs a reuse and recycling program for unwanted iPhones, iPads, Mac or PC computers and displays.
-Depending on the condition of your electronics, Apple can give you credit if they have monetary value.
+Depending on the condition of your electronics, Apple will give you credit if they have monetary value.
 Find out more.
-Microsoft Trade-In and Recycling Program Visit any Microsoft store location to trade in old devices, game consoles or games for Microsoft store credit.
-If your items no longer carry substantial value, they will be wiped of data and safely recycled.
-If you aren’t near a store, you can request a prepaid postage label to mail in your items.
-HP Hardware Recycling HP accepts computer and electronics hardware from various manufacturers for free mail-in recycling, cash back or trade-ins.
-Get a quote for your hardware or a mail-in voucher here.
-Best Buy's Electronics and Appliances Recycling Program Best Buy will recycle tablets and other home electronics for free.
+Microsoft Trade-In and Recycling Program Microsoft accepts old devices, game consoles or games for Microsoft store credit.
+If your items no longer carry substantial value, they also have a recycling program.
+HP Hardware Recycling HP accepts tablets and electronics hardware from various manufacturers for free mail-in recycling.
+Request a mail-back label here.
+Best Buy Recycling Program Best Buy will recycle tablets and other home electronics for free.
+They accept up to three items per day from each household.
 They also offer a trade-in program for more desired electronics.
-They accept up to three items per day from each household.
 Find a location here.
-Staples' Take Back Program Staples offers free, in-store recycling for unwanted electronics, including desktop computers, tablets, monitors, printers, and other electronics.
-Locate your nearest Staples.
-Gazelle Trade-In Program Gazelle purchases used Apple computers, iPods, cell phones and tablets, then refurbishes or recycles them for future use.
-Get a quote for your item, ship it free of charge and receive payment as soon as they’ve inspected it.
-Find out more.
+Staples' Take Back Program Staples offers free, in-store recycling for unwanted electronics, including desktop computers, tablets, monitors, printers and other electronics.
+Locate the nearest Staples.